Langerhans cell histiocytosis (LCH) factsheet

 Diagnosis

-To diagnose LCH, your child’s doctor will remove a small section of the affected area and perform tests to look for signs of disease.
+To diagnose LCH, your child’s doctor will take a small tissue sample from the affected area to test.
 This is called a biopsy.

 - x-rays